Jayapura Papua, Indonesia Travel Guide

 The Cyclops Mountains are for trekking and connecting with nature.

-Base G, Dok II, Hamadi, and Pasir Dua beaches are for swimming and relaxation.
+Base G, Dok II, Hamadi, and Pasir Dua beaches are for bathing and unwinding.

-Step outside the city to discover more of Papua's rich history and living traditions.
+Step outside the city in order to discover more of Papua's rich history and living traditions.

 Ifar, near Sentani, holds MacArthur's WWII HQ, a historic excursion outside the immediate city limits.